 Africa’s fastest and tallest rollercoaster can be found in Johannesburg called the Gold Reef City’s Tower of Terror.

 12. It Takes Longer To Boil An Egg in Joburg!

 Johannesburg’s air is not as dense as other coastal regions because it is located at about 2000m above sea level.
 This effect can be seen clearly when Boiling an egg.
 It takes one minute longer than usual to boil an egg in Johannesburg.

 Johannesburg is a highly developed and first-class African city with impressive infrastructure.
 Johannesburg has over 8,000 km of water pipes and sewage pipes, and over 180,000 streetlights, over 1,700 traffic lights, and over a hundred water reservoirs.
 There are also quite some community health clinics, cemeteries, dams, public swimming pools, and public sports facilities.

-Johannesburg shares its name with another city in California, USA.
+One of the many facts about Johannesburg is that it shares its name with another city in California, USA.
 Although the town was named after workers from the gold mine in Johannesburg, it has a population is of about 2000 inhabitants.

 Typical of major cities, Johannesburg’s traffic is brutal.
 You’ve got to prepare for this while visiting.
 Not as brutal as Lagos, though lol.